 Pistol bullets – even large ones like the .44 Magnum – literally CAN’T knock a person off their feet.
 Smaller ones like 9mm and 40 S&W don’t even have a prayer of doing it.

 They just can’t.

-To inject some science into that statement, let’s look at the first law of thermodynamics “For every action, there is an equal and opposite reaction.”
+To inject some science into that statement, let’s look at the Newton’s Third Law of motion “For every action, there is an equal and opposite reaction.”
 That means that all the force the bad guy feels is also felt by the shooter (in the form of recoil).